johnschwenck/johnschwenck.github.io/python_code.md

 ### ERCOT Information Extraction Tool *(<a href="https://github.com/johnschwenck/ERCOT_scraper" target="_blank">ERCOT_scraper</a>)*
 The Electric Reliability Council of Texas (ERCOT) utilizes a Management Information System (MIS) to distribute market and grid information for market participants.
 Using their MIS tool, this Python code serves to extract all available information pertaining to Day-Ahead markets, Real-Time markets, and various operational related information.

+The *ercot_scraper* Python project extracts all available market and grid information for the following areas:
+* Day Ahead Markets
+* Real-Time Markets
+* LMP prices and associated nodes
+* System load
+* Generation

-While still in development, this data will be utilized to assess trading patterns across market participants at various locations.
-It will rely on spatio-temporal methods and utilize computational methods that will be able to tackle such vast quantities of data.
+Future work for this project mainly involves the analysis.
+This data will be utilized to assess trading patterns across market participants at various locations and will rely on spatio-temporal methods and will utilize computational methods that will be able to tackle such vast quantities of data.
 Once the data collection process is streamlined, a dashboard will be created to visualize such patterns.

 ### NFL Stats via ESPN *(<a href="https://github.com/johnschwenck/NFL_stats" target="_blank">NFL_stats</a>)*
 This project is currently under development.